Pull to refresh

 Overview

 On January 7, 2025, two wildfires exploded across Los Angeles County with unprecedented speed.
 The Palisades Fire in the Santa Monica Mountains and the Eaton Fire in Altadena spread at the rate of three football fields per minute, driven by Santa Ana winds gusting to 100 mph.
 Within hours, 200,000 people fled their homes.
-Within 24 days, 31 people were dead, 16,000 structures destroyed, and $150 billion in losses tallied—making it the costliest disaster in U.S. history.
+The fires killed at least 31 people directly, with researchers estimating 440 total deaths including those from heart and lung conditions aggravated by smoke and stress.
+By the time containment came 24 days later, 16,000 structures were destroyed and $150 billion in losses tallied—making it the costliest disaster in U.S. history.

 Key Indicators